alexanderaidev/Transformerbased-Encoder/Readme_Train_Algorithm.md

   It controlls how often the algorithm is used.

 # 2: Progressive Cycle:
-  Controlls how many new file the AI is being trained on.
+  Controlls how many new files the AI is being trained on.
   With every new file, the model is trained on file(dataloader)[0] again, to avoid Catastrophic Forgetting.

 # 3: Stabilization Cycle: